 See in particular:

-Most national constitutions provide for democratic institutions but often these constitutions are not implemented sufficiently in practice in order to make these institutions effective, accountable and inclusive.
-Constitutional courts and equivalent bodies (constitutional councils and supreme courts exercising such jurisdiction) are pivotal in ensuring that all branches of power respect the constitution.
-The Venice Commission of the Council of Europe tries to strengthen constitutional courts and equivalent bodies by providing various services for the courts and by directly supporting them when they come under undue pressure.
-This cooperation is steered by the Venice Commission’s Joint Council on Constitutional Justice, which shapes the tools provided by the Commission that enable the exchange of information and cross-fertilisation between courts.
-These tools are the Bulletin on Constitutional Case-Law, the CODICES database (some 9500 cases submitted by the courts) and the Venice Forum.
-Upon request by the courts, the Venice Commission provides amicus curiae briefs, assisting the Courts.
-The Venice Commission also acts as the Secretariat for the World Conference on Constitutional Justice which unites 114 Constitutional Courts and Councils and Supreme Courts in Africa, the Americas, Asia, Australia/Oceania and Europe.
+Most national constitutions provide for democratic institutions but are often not sufficiently implemented to make these institutions effective, accountable and inclusive.
+Constitutional Courts and equivalent bodies (i.e. constitutional councils and supreme courts exercising such jurisdiction) are key in ensuring that all branches of power respect the constitution.
+The goal of the Venice Commission of the Council of Europe in its cooperation with these courts is to help strengthen them by providing them with useful services and by directly supporting them when they come under undue pressure.
+This cooperation is steered by the Venice Commission’s Joint Council on Constitutional Justice, which shapes the tools provided by the Venice Commission that enable the exchange of information and cross-fertilisation between these courts.
+The tools are the e-Bulletin on Constitutional Case-Law, the CODICES database (over 10.000 cases submitted by the courts) and the Venice Forum.
+Upon request by the courts, the Venice Commission provides amicus curiae briefs, assisting the courts.
+The Venice Commission also acts as the Secretariat for the World Conference on Constitutional Justice which unites 118 Constitutional Courts and equivalent bodies in Africa, the Americas, Asia, Australia/Oceania and Europe.
 It promotes constitutional justice – understood as constitutional review including human rights case law – as a key element for democracy, the protection of human rights and the rule of law.

 Desistence from crime and social reintegration of offenders